cdapio/cdap/cdap-support-bundle/bin/collect_support_bundle.md

 6. --run-id, -r : The run ID of the pipeline, if you want to collect logs for a failed pipeline run.

-7. --runtime-namespace, -t : The runtime namespace, which is the namespace where the pipeline is running.
+7. --runtime-namespace, -t : The runtime namespace, which is the kubernetes namespace where the pipeline is running.
 Default is set to "default".

 **Support Bundle Script Execution**
 -----------------------------------